Maarij/github-actions/README.md

 * Portions of code may involve dynamic values from environments variables such as credentials, ports
 * `env` is a keyword that can be set on a workflow level for a variable consistent between jobs
   * This can also be defined on the job level for more precision
+* GitHub Actions provides default environment variables that are set automatically - find these in the docs
+* GitHub Actions allows you to store secrets for values you don't want to expose.
+You can access these with the `secrets` context object